History of far-right movements in France: Third Republic (1871–1914)

-The Dreyfus Affair was a turning point in the political history of France and in the Third Republic (1871–1940), established after the 1870 Franco-Prussian War and the 1871 Paris Commune.
-The modern "far right" or radical right, grew out of two separate events of 1889.
+The French Third Republic (1871–1940) was established after France's defeat in the 1870 Franco-Prussian War and the subsequent Paris Commune of 1871.
+From 1894 to 1906, French society became deeply divided by the Dreyfus affair, a major political scandal that proved to be a turning point in the history of France.
+The modern "far right", or radical right, formed as a distinct political current during the Dreyfus affair.
+However, it had some antecedents in earlier years of the Third Republic.

-The Socialist International was formed at the Paris Conference, which imposed doctrinal orthodoxy on socialists and demanded their allegiance to the international working class rather than their nation.
-This forced patriotic socialists to choose either their nation or the international workers' movement.
-Many chose their nation and fell into violent conflict with their former socialist comrades.
-Those who chose the nation and retained the strategy of violence, then used most often against their former comrades, formed much of the base of the radical right.
-Many of those people also proved susceptible to the blandishments of anti-Semitism, which has long been a hallmark of the radical right.
-This would include (socialist) Maurice Barrès, (communardes) Henri Rochefort and Gustave Paul Cluseret, (Blanquists) Charles Bernard and Antoine Jourde, among others.
+Many French nationalists came to oppose the Third Republic soon after its founding, believing that it had adopted an "English" constitution by creating a strong parliament and a weak presidency; in place of this, nationalists favored a political system led by a strong ruler, originally a presidential republic, although some eventually came to support the idea of a restored monarchy.
+Across French society, there was also a common feeling of pride in the army and resentment about its defeat by the Germans.
+This defeat was blamed on the politicians who later became leaders of the Third Republic, and there were increasing anti-Semitic tendencies that accused Jewish politicians and officers of disloyalty to the nation.
+For the nationalists, the army was "the people armed", the truest representative of the nation, and any criticism of the army was seen as an attack on France itself.
+Thus, they rallied to "defend the army" when they felt it was under threat from internal enemies, such as first during the Boulanger affair and later during the Dreyfus affair.
+The political coalitions originally built to support the army during these affairs, provided the foundations for the 20th century radical right.

-A second event of 1889 was the culmination of the "Boulanger Affair" which championed the vague demands of the former Minister of War General Georges Boulanger.
-Boulanger had attracted the support of many socialists by ordering lenient treatment of strikers when the army was called upon to suppress strikes.
+The "Boulanger Affair", which culminated in 1889, championed the vague demands of the former Minister of War, General Georges Boulanger.
+Boulanger had earlier attracted popular support by ordering lenient treatment of strikers when the army was called upon to suppress strikes.
 He also rattled his saber against Germany, which pleased French patriots intent on taking revenge.
 But this alarmed the other ministers, who dropped Boulanger from the government.
-When his champions mounted an electoral campaign to have him elected to the Chamber of Deputies, the government reacted by forcing him out of the Army.
-His backers then elected him to the Chamber again from Paris, where he gained the support of both conservatives, who loathed the Republic, and socialists with their own ideas about how the Republic should be remade.
-This joining of the left and right against the center formed the foundation upon which the radical right was built in subsequent years.
+When his champions mounted an electoral campaign to have him elected to the Chamber of Deputies, the government reacted by forcing him out of the army.
 Violent agitation in Paris on the election night in 1889 convinced the government to prosecute Boulanger in order to remove him from the political scene.
 Instead of facing trumped up charges, Boulanger fled to Belgium.
-His supporters, "Boulangists" afterward nursed an intense grievance against the Republic and reunited during the Dreyfus Affair to oppose the Republic and "back the army" once again.
+His supporters, called "Boulangists", afterward nursed an intense grievance against the Republic and reunited during the Dreyfus affair to oppose the Republic and "back the army" once again.